|

 on Liverpool Road at the major access point to Castlefield,

-is the Castlefield Centre, providing both information and
+is the Castlefield Centre, providing both information and guidance

-a small permanent exhibition on the history and development
+exhibition on the history and development of the area and provides

-of the area and provides up-to-date maps and a wide range
+up-to-date maps and a wide range of leaflets and brochures giving

-has to offer.
-The Centre is open 7 days a week.
-The Castlefield
+open 7 days a week.
+The Castlefield Centre is the home base

-Centre is the home base of the Castlefield Management Company
+of the Castlefield Management Company and the Urban Ranger Service,

-and the Urban Ranger Service, both of which serve to maintain
+both of which serve to maintain and protect the amenities of

-basin ensuring that the canals and towpaths are kept clear
+Castlefield.
+Rangers patrol the basin ensuring that the canals

-of debris, as well as offering guided tours and providing
+and towpaths are kept clear of debris, as well as offering guided

-largely to the Central Manchester Development Corporation.
+in security, thanks largely to the Central Manchester Development

 |